mudroljub/programming-quotes-api/README.md

 ## Author info

-You can use Wikipedia API for author image and info.
+You can use Wikipedia API for author's image and info.

 To get author image: